Advancing Agricultural Resiliency

-In collaboration with our partners, MBOLD is working to make Minnesota a global leader in soil health and water stewardship by driving market development, shared learning, and risk management strategies that enable the scaling of soil and water stewardship practices and new farm revenue opportunities in Midwest agriculture.
+In collaboration with our partners, MBOLD is advancing soil health, water stewardship and agriculture resiliency by driving market development, shared learning, and risk management strategies that help agriculture become more economically and environmentally resilient while creating new farm revenue opportunities in Midwest agriculture.

 What MBOLD is doing